 Marginalized as a consequence of the Scientific Revolution in the 17th century, astrology underwent a rebirth during the 20th century.
 Beginning with the theosophical movement, from whose hands it passed during the depth of the psychology heyday of the 1960s and 70s., astrology came to adopt the rhetoric of Jungian psychoanalytic theory.
 A recent flush of interest in Vedic astrology has added another facet to contemporary astrology’s richly complex and syncretic theory and practice.
 Appropriated by the New Age movement, astrology once again demonstrates its resilience and capacity to adapt to the cultural and historic moment.

-When viewed as an esoteric philosophy for self examination and introspection, astrology can be incorporated into a personal spiritual practice.
-Its symbolism offers a catalyst for self discovery and personal development.
+When viewed as an esoteric philosophy for self-examination and introspection, astrology can be incorporated into personal spiritual practice.
+Its symbolism offers a catalyst for self-discovery and personal development.
 As a vehicle for contemplating the self by means of its archetypal images, astrology also has the ability to describe personal cycles and stages of life.
 The birth chart can provide a mirror for the soul and its purpose.
 The chart is a spiritual mandala that outlines the contours of the soul’s focus and its psychological predispositions.

 If you remove prediction from astrology, taking away the assumption that fate, destiny, health, wealth or disaster can be determined from the birth chart, what remains is a representative model of the interior landscape of the psyche.
 This distillation process leaves a pure, symbolic and spiritual technology of the sacred that can stimulate introspection and self-awareness.

 Using Your Astrology Chart as a Mirror to the Soul